wiard/punkbank/docs/codebase.md

-# Diamond Code Marvels in the Parcel.Bitmap.Element World
+# Code Snippets in the Parcel.Bitmap.Element World

 This is the basic Semantic reasoning Code Snippets that are colorized to have some notion of Fields wherein these can and should used *.